Mapping Israeli Announced Strikes on Lebanon

 Dahiya’s territory amounts to 15.4 sq.km (municipal Beirut is 21.3 sq.km).
 It incorporates the four municipalities of Ghobeyri, Haret-Hreik, Bourj al-Brajneh and Mrayjeh-Laylaki-Tahweeta, in addition to sections of the municipalities of Chiyah, Hadath and Choueifat.
 These municipal territories include dozens of neighborhoods which, as any ordinary neighborhood in other districts of Greater Beirut, are rich with a pulsating and dense urban life, centered on homes, street markets, bakeries, shops, bookstores, small and medium enterprises, restaurants, cafés, mosques, schools, universities, health facilities, sports facilities, government buildings, as well as public and open spaces.

-Since 27 September 2024, Dahiya has been the target of 186 Israeli announced strikes, demolishing at least 262 buildings, averaging about 4 strikes/day.
-On the most violent days during November, Dahiya was struck with over 10 strikes daily.
-Haret Hreik is the most hit municipal territory, with 95 destroyed buildings, followed by Mrayjeh (51 buildings) and Hadath (49 buildings).
+Since 27 September 2024, Dahiya has been the target of 279 Israeli announced strikes, demolishing at least 361 buildings, averaging about 4.5 strikes/day.1 On the most violent days during November, Dahiya was struck with over 10 strikes daily.
+The most intensified attacks occurred on the night of the cease-fire when 34 announced strikes targeted Dahya.
+Haret Hreik is the most hit municipal territory, with 128 destroyed buildings, followed by Hadath (67 buildings) and Ghobeiry (62 buildings).
 Announced strikes are accompanied by additional unannounced strikes that are not featured in the map.

 The Israeli assault on South Beirut’s neighborhoods is implementing in all impunity its “Dahiya doctrine” (introduced during the 2006 war on Lebanon), annihilating the possibility of life in the locality and causing durable forced displacement.
 According to Martin Coward’s work, this assault is akin to urbicide, which is the deliberate destruction of buildings and infrastructure in ways that also disrupt social, economic and cultural networks, displace populations, and erase the collective memory associated to place.